 Abdominal Imaging Fellowship (Arizona)

-Program Description (please review the overview description for all Advanced Radiology Fellowships at Mayo Clinic in Arizona)
+Please review the overview description for all Advanced Radiology Fellowships at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona.

-The one-year Abdominal Imaging Program at Mayo Clinic in Scottsdale has a broad, in-depth curriculum that covers all fundamentals of abdominal imaging.
-The program is designed to provide you with clinical and academic subspecialty training while you work closely with abdominal imaging experts.
-The program offers:
+The one-year Abdominal Imaging Fellowship at Mayo Clinic's campus in Arizona has a broad, in-depth curriculum that covers all fundamentals of abdominal imaging.
+The program is designed to provide fellows with clinical and academic subspecialty training while they work closely with abdominal imaging experts.

-Experience in a modern hospital facility that uses a filmless imaging department and an electronic medical records systems.
+- Experience in a modern hospital facility that uses a filmless imaging department and an electronic medical records system

-Cross-sectional imaging fellows at the Department of Radiology at Mayo Clinic in Scottsdale have rotated through the Abdominal Section since that program was created in 2000.
-This specific dedicated fellowship is a new opportunity that has grown from those rotations.
-This program can accept one full-time candidate annually, or two individuals who choose to do 50% of their clinical time in abdominal imaging.
+Cross-sectional imaging fellows at the Department of Radiology at Mayo Clinic's campus in Arizona have rotated through the abdominal imaging section since that program was created in 2000.
+This specific opportunity offered through the Abdominal Imaging Fellowship grew from those rotations.